mcxross/cohesive/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 <hr />

-> Convention: We'll use _Platform_ and _Blockchain_ interchangeably herein - and rarely, _Chain_
+> Convention: In this document, we will use the terms 'platform' and 'blockchain' interchangeably, with the term 'chain' occasionally used as well.

 # Why?

 Blockchain Development introduces a new development paradigm that requires a new set of tools and workflows i.e. Explorer, Wallet and Editor (IDE).
 Context switching between these tools is expensive in terms of time and space which is a major productivity killer.
 Cohesive is a single application that provides a unified development environment for Blockchain development.

 # How?

-Cohesive is a modular meta-tool, i.e., a tool for tools, with a bias towards memory efficiency, performance, and (developer) ease of use.
-It is Multiplatform, and Blockchain-agnostic with a base implementation of/and, core functionality including but not limited to UI framework, Plugin Store, Simple Editor, and IDE.
-You'll need it when you need a comprehensive toolset for your Blockchain development needs or use.
+ Cohesive is a meta-tool for developing blockchain applications.
+It offers a UI framework, plugin store, simple editor, and IDE for easy and efficient development on multiple platforms.

 ## Table of contents
 - [Quick start](#quick-start)